-In September 2008, the Company, its affiliate, New England Power ("NEP"), and Northeast Utilities jointly filed an application with the FERC to recover financial incentives for the NEEWS, pursuant to the FERC's Transmission Pricing Policy Order, Order No. 679.
+In September 2008, the Company, its affiliate, New England Power ("NEP"), and Northeast Utilities jointly filed an application with the FERC to recover financial incentives for the NEEWS project, pursuant to the FERC's Transmission Pricing Policy Order, Order No. 679.
 NEEWS consists of a series of inter-related transmission upgrades identified in the New England Regional System Plan and is being undertaken to address a number of reliability problems in Connecticut, Massachusetts, and Rhode Island.
 The Company's share of the NEEWS-related transmission investment is approximately \$575 million.
 The Company is fully reimbursed for its transmission revenue requirements on a monthly basis by NEP through NEP's Tariff No. 1.
-Effective as of November 18, 2008, the FERC granted for NEEWS (1) an incentive ROE of 12.89% (125 basis points above the approved base ROE of 11.64%), (2) 100% construction work in progress in rate base, and (3) recovery of plant abandoned for reasons beyond the companies' control.
-On June 19, 2014, the FERC issued an order that all ROE incentives, such as the NEEWS incentive ROE, be capped at 11.74% subject to further limited proceedings to determine growth rates.
-It is currently unclear how the FERC's order will affect the ROE for NEEWS.
+Effective November 18, 2008, the FERC granted for NEEWS (1) an incentive ROE of 12.89% (125 basis points above the approved base ROE of 11.64%), (2) 100% construction work in progress in rate base, and (3) recovery of plant abandoned for reasons beyond the companies' control.
+In conformance with the provisions of NEP's Tariff No. 1 as stated above, NEP has made a FERC filing to reduce the Company's base ROE.
+On October 16, 2014, the FERC issued an order, Opinion No. 531-A, resetting the base ROE applicable to transmission assets to a maximum ROE of 11.74%, effective immediately It is currently unclear whether the FERC will also require retroactive reductions to the NEEWS ROE incentive for the 15-month period from October 1, 2011 through December 31, 2012.